About Me.

 It has been a longstanding challenge to implement an analogue of variable selection with 3D shapes as the covariates in a regression model.
 Here, we develop novel statistical and topological data analytic (TDA) pipelines for sub-image selection where the goal is to identify the physical features of 3D shapes that best explain the variation between two phenotypic classes.

-Statistical Methods for Cancer Pharmacology
+Machine Learning for Cancer Pharmacology

 Targeted therapies aimed to inhibit oncogenic signaling within many cancer subtypes have been proven to have high initial clinical responses, but relapse in these patients is almost inevitable.
 To better understand this phenomenon, we develop algorithms that define rigorous transcriptional signatures of cancer recurrence and therapeutic resistance.